BadalyanHarutyun/messyorm/README.md

 # messyorm
 messyorm is Node.js orm based on knex querybuild
 # need to install mysql2,pg and etc driver manually.
+# In near future I will change it to  typescript.
 # usage by example
   first example
     class Customers extends BaseModel {